Ryanne Vera Walking Tour

 Coney Island Tour 2020

-The New York Aquarium is home to approximately 350 aquatic species and 1.25 million gallons of water.
+The New York Aquarium is home to approximately 350 aquatic species, 8,000 specimens and 1.25 million gallons of water.
 Approximately 60.5 million people visit this aquarium each year to see dolphins, sharks, and non-native species.
 The New York Aquarium is not just a tourist attraction, but an organization that promotes conversation.
-The primary objective is to inspire conservation of the world's aquatic jewels and to fulfill the broader goals of wildlife conservation society by educating the public about environmental issues facing the ocean and ecosystem.
+The primary objective is to inspire conservation of the world's aquatic jewels, and to fulfill the broader goals of wildlife conservation society by educating the public about environmental issues facing the ocean and ecosystem.

-Built and opened in 1927, the Coney Island Cyclone costs a mere $0.25 when it first started giving rides to the public.
-The Cyclone replaced the Switchback Railway, which was the first roller coaster in the United States, built in 1884.
-The track for the ride is nearly 3000 ft, and the cart can hold up to 24 people.
+Completed in 1927, the Coney Island Cyclone offered thrills to New Yorkers for $0.25 when it opened.
+The Cyclone replaced the Switchback Railway, which was the first roller coaster in the United States and built in 1884.
+The track for the ride is nearly 3000 feet, and the cart can hold up to 24 people.
 The length of the ride is just under two minutes.
 The Cyclone has experienced years of up and down success, almost closing in the '70s.
 However, it has survived nevertheless.
-In 1991, the ride was listed on the National Register of Historic Places.
+In 1991, the iconic coaster was listed on the National Register of Historic Places.

 The Wonder Wheel was designed and built from 1918 to 1920.
 It opened on May 31, 1920.
 The designer of this Ferris Wheel, called a Dip-the-Dip at the time, was Charles Hermann, but the Wheel was built by the Eccentric Ferris Wheel Company.
 The Wonder Wheel is constructed with Bethlehem steel and stands 150ft tall.
 It has a seating capacity of 144 people with 24 different cars to ride in.
 The Wonder Wheel has run continuously over the years, missing only one day in 1977 when the Great NYC Blackout occurred.